 There are a number of blogs that I admire and learn from.
-My take on the best is presented below, updated for Autumn 2014.
+My take on the best is presented below, updated for Winter 2015.

 The list that follows includes entries focused on specific applications and competencies, as well as general leadership-related blogs.